Windows

 When you are done with your PowerShell remote session, run Exit-PSSession to return to your host system.

-PowerShell Password Manager and Clipboard Access:
+PowerShell Password Manager and Clipboard Access

 Password managers offer many benefits for selection and storage of passwords.